-The assumptions underlying the minimum estimated EBITDA we include in "Our Cash Distribution Policy and Restrictions on Distributions" are inherently uncertain and are subject to significant business, economic, financial, regulatory and competitive risks and uncertainties that could cause actual results to differ materially from those forecasted.
+The assumptions underlying the forecast of cash available for distribution we include in "Our Cash Distribution Policy and Restrictions on Distributions" are inherently uncertain and are subject to significant business, economic, financial, regulatory and competitive risks and uncertainties that could cause actual results to differ materially from those forecasted

-The minimum estimated EBITDA set forth in "Our Cash Distribution Policy and Restrictions on Distributions" presents our ability to make the minimum quarterly distribution for the twelve months ending December 31, 2007.
-Our minimum estimated EBITDA and related assumptions have been prepared by, and are the responsibility of, management and our independent auditor has neither compiled nor examined our minimum estimated EBITDA and provides no assurance nor any report on it.
-The assumptions underlying our minimum estimated EBITDA are inherently uncertain and are subject to significant business, economic, financial, regulatory and competitive risks and uncertainties that could cause actual results to differ materially from those forecasted.
-If we do not achieve our anticipated results, we may not be able to pay the full minimum quarterly distribution or any amount on our common units or subordinated units, in which event the market price of our common units may decline materially.
+The forecast of cash available for distribution set forth in "Our Cash Distribution Policy and Restrictions on Distributions" includes our forecasted results of operations, EBITDA and cash available for distribution for the twelve months ending December 31, 2007.
+The financial forecast has been prepared by, and is the responsibility of, management and our independent auditor has neither compiled nor examined the forecasted information and provides no assurance nor any report on it.
+The assumptions underlying the forecast are inherently uncertain and are subject to significant business, economic, financial, regulatory and competitive risks and uncertainties that could cause actual results to differ materially from those forecasted.
+If we do not achieve the forecasted results, we may not be able to pay the full minimum quarterly distribution or any amount on our common units or subordinated units, in which event the market price of our common units may decline materially.